 Although recent updates in the law suggest that evidence of off-label intended marketing may not be inherently illegal, it can still lead to civil, criminal or administrative penalties.
-This is where some companies go wrong–they may speak off-label and end up violating FDA misbranding provisions.
+This is where some companies go wrong–they may speak off-label and end up violating FDA mis-branding provisions.
 This was the case for multiple vaping companies, including Juul, which ended up being penalized for their relationship with social media influencers.
-Influencers neglected to include mandatory warnings in their posts about the presence of nicotine in vape, and violated FDA regulations.
+Influencers neglected to include mandatory warnings in their posts about nicotine in vape and violated FDA regulations.

-Despite the unclear regulations surrounding the promotion of CBD, cannabis operator Curaleaf was issued an FDA warning letter on July 23, 2019.
-Curaleaf was warned for making unsubstantiated claims in its advertisements–claiming that CBD products were anti-inflammatory, treated pain and anxiety, and addressed psychotic symptoms.
+Despite the ambiguous regulations surrounding the promotion of CBD, the FDA issued cannabis operator Curaleaf a warning letter on July 23, 2019.
+The FDA warned Curaleaf for making unsubstantiated claims in its advertisements, claiming that CBD products were anti-inflammatory, treated pain and anxiety, and addressed psychotic symptoms.

-This 2019 warning letter follows a string of letters issued on November 1, 2017 sent to cannabis companies including Green Roads, GreenHealth and Natural Alchemist.
-A few of these letters were issued because of false health claims made that CBD had the potential to treat cancer by killing off cancerous cells.
-Because these medical claims were not backed by evidence, the companies making the false claims were deemed out of compliance.
+This 2019 warning letter follows a string of letters issued on November 1, 2017 sent to cannabis companies, including Green Roads, GreenHealth and Natural Alchemist.
+The FDA issued a few of these letters because of false health claims made that CBD had the potential to treat cancer by killing off cancerous cells.
+Because evidence did not back these medical claims, the FDA deemed that the companies making the false claims were out of compliance.

 Dealing with promotional enforcement

-Due to changes to the FDA’s enforcement priorities, companies within the nicotine and CBD industries should be prepared to deal with the uptick in promotional enforcement.
-This means that companies should focus on setting up effective quality systems to ensure products are meeting accuracy and precision standards, as well as building quality into products by design.
+Because of changes to the FDA’s enforcement priorities, companies within the nicotine and CBD industries should be prepared to deal with the uptick in promotional enforcement.
+This means that companies should focus on setting up effective quality systems to ensure that products are meeting accuracy and precision standards and building quality into products by design.
 This may require additional oversight through audits or Medical Legal Review (MLR) processes.
-If problems occur, companies should undergo a root cause analysis to evaluate whether a corrective or preventative action is being met.
-If problems continue to arise, companies should consider having a warning letter response team which is able to communicate with the FDA.
+If problems occur, companies should undergo a root cause analysis to test whether a corrective or preventative action is being met.
+If problems continue to arise, companies should a warning letter response team able to communicate with the FDA.